chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

   GoodBye!

 ### Feature 1: Implement the Add command
-Next lets create a command where the user of the program can register new participants to build up the list of users from whom teams will be formed.
+Next let's create a command where the user of the program can register new participants to build up the list of users from whom teams will be formed.

 The command should look like the following